St Cadog in Brittany

 was probably a raised stone causeway, was apparently “washed

 away”.
-Presumably a high tide had washed over it and temporarily
+Presumably a high tide had spilt over it and temporarily

 covered it in sand.
 His disciples were so upset that they fasted